 Quick wireframes correction and changes

 Sharing your passion with your client should sound a little bit better than educating them about design rules.
 It will give you more meaning to your explanatory sessions, and let’s not lie to ourselves: design is awesome!
 Try to involve your clients in the design process.
 Be open for their feedback - even if they are unpredictable, sometimes irrelevant and even hurtful.
 Encourage your client to take a part in discussions with you and the rest of the team.
 Remember that you have similar goals.
 They might also have access to material that will make your design better (end user’s surveys, market studies etc..).
 By giving responsible tasks to your clients you boost their involvement in a project.
 It will then be harder for them to criticize your/their work.
 Moreover, it gives a more rewarding experience to the clients.
 They will feel more part of the process, hence the end product will be their baby too.

 Working during a Skype call on shared Google Slides to discuss the application flows.

 Often, our customers have more opportunities to conduct important duties for a project.
 That happened when we needed to carry out user-testing observation in Ghana.
 An employee of the company we worked for was currently in the country and surveyed the end-users for us.
 I asked him to conduct observations for me - how users handle our application and to then report to me.
 I prepared a special presentation for him where I explained how to perform the task.
 He did a really great job and the results of his work were really helpful for the application we were designing.

 Remote collaboration is not easy for sure, but it's something that is only starting to boom and we should all find good practice to make it smoother.
 But such problematic are what designers love most.
 One more challenge to tackle and experience to improve at.
 What is your experience of remote collaboration?
 What are your solutions to make it smoother?
-Let us know and share your knowledge.
+Let us know and share your knowledge and examples.